Tooting Commons: History

 The road marking the boundary between the two commons (and the historic parish boundary between Streatham and Tooting) is called Doctor Johnson Avenue.
 This was originally a country path leading from Streatham Place, and Doctor Johnson is reputed to have regularly walked here when visiting Hester Thrale.
+Until March 1970 it was called simply The Avenue.

-Tooting Bec Common includes a number of formal avenues of trees — the first such avenue to be recorded was a line of oaks to commemorate a visit by Elizabeth I in 1600.
-With the loss of elms along Tooting Bec Road to Dutch Elm Disease, most visitors are now immediately aware of late Victorian era plantings of horse chestnuts on the boundaries, but there are some much older trees — notably the oaks parallel to Garrad's Road which are the successors to an avenue first recorded in the 17th century.
+Tooting Bec Common includes a number of formal avenues of trees – the first such avenue to be recorded was a line of oaks to commemorate a visit by Elizabeth I in 1600.
+With the loss of elms along Tooting Bec Road to Dutch Elm Disease, many visitors are now immediately aware of late Victorian era plantings of horse chestnuts on the boundaries, but there are some much older trees – including the oaks parallel to Garrad's Road which are the successors to an avenue first recorded in the 17th century.

 In the 1990s the junction of Tooting Bec Road and Church Lane was widened, encroaching on the common.
 A few metres of grass behind the railings of the former Tooting Bec Hospital (redeveloped as the Heritage Park residential development) are now part of the common in exchange for the lost land.

 In 2016, there was a proposal to close Doctor Johnson Avenue and cover the tarmac with grass to make it part of the common.
 The proposal was overturned after nearly 70% of responses voiced opposition to the idea.